 Crabs caught for human consumption are manually declawed for people to consume the flesh within them, a stressful experience that increases mortality.
 7,8 Research also shows that declawed crabs are aware of their wounds and may try to tend to them, indicating their ability to feel pain.9

-In the US and UK, it is legal for crabs to be released back into the sea after declawing so their claws can regrow, but evidence shows that this affects their welfare, prevents them from feeding themselves effectively10, and hinders their ability to defend themselves against predators.11
+In the UK, it is legal for crabs to be released back into the sea after declawing so their claws can regrow, but evidence shows that this affects their welfare, prevents them from feeding themselves effectively10 and hinders their ability to defend themselves against predators.11

 Do lobsters feel pain when boiled alive?

-It was previously thought that crustaceans could not feel pain, but they could exhibit reflex responses to unpleasant stimuli (this is called nociception).
-However, there is growing evidence to show that lobsters and other crustaceans do feel pain and should be considered sentient, just like vertebrates.
+Recent scientific studies have proven that lobsters do more than simply react to unpleasant stimuli (this is called nociception).
+There is growing evidence to show that lobsters and other crustaceans do feel pain like other animals and should be considered sentient.